JwelSrivastava/CodeItDown/README.md

 # CodeItDown : To-Do App

 A beautifully crafted, responsive, and interactive To-Do App built using HTML, CSS, and JavaScript.
-Designed to help you plan your day, set your priorities, and get things done — one task at a time.
+Designed to help you plan your day, set your priorities, & get things done — one task at a time.

 ![image](https://github.com/user-attachments/assets/ebbd55f6-399c-470e-9436-16ebcc8767ef)